vedph/pythia/doc/components.md

 - tag: `text-renderer.liz-html` (`Pyhia.Liz.Plugin`)

-This is a sample renderer temporarily hosted in the main project, as it's ready to use when testing.
+This is a legacy renderer temporarily hosted in the main project, as it's ready to use when testing.
 It derives from a corpus of stripped-down TEI documents, with a single default empty namespace and a minimalist set of tags.